 Interested consumers can check out Illuminate Labs Panax Ginseng Extract at this link to the product page on our website, where the supplement can be purchased for only $15 on a subscription basis.

 How Does Flibanserin Work?

 These two neurotransmitters affect both mood and hormonal signaling.
-Medical studies have proven that increased levels of serotonin can reduce sexual desire in women, so decreasing its level is likely what makes flibanserin effective.
-Serotonin can reduce sexual desire and arousal.
+Medical studies have proven that serotonin can reduce sexual desire and arousal, so by artificially reducing its circulating level in the brain, flibanserin can increase sex drive.